KaroshiBee/weevil/docs/stepping.md

 The ```weevil``` tool directly reuses the Octez Michelson interpreter in OCaml.
 We do this to give users confidence that the debugger output is as close to 'real-life' execution as possible.
 It should also make it easier to keep up with the fast pace of Tezos protocol development.

 All of the Octez interactions are kept inside the stepper child process.
-The stepper uses the [mockup](https://tezos.gitlab.io/user/mockup.html) mode (currently the in-memory version) to allow for fully-local execution of contracts.
-This mode of operation is augmented too with a special implementation of the [traced interpreter](https://gitlab.com/tezos/tezos/-/blob/master/src/proto_014_PtKathma/lib_plugin/RPC.ml#L468) that can pause execution of Michelson at each code location (c.f. the mdb [traced interpreter](./src/mdb/mdb_traced_interpreter.ml)).
+The stepper uses the [mockup](https://tezos.gitlab.io/user/mockup.html) mode to allow for fully-local execution of contracts.
+This mode of operation is augmented too with a special implementation of the [traced interpreter](https://gitlab.com/tezos/tezos/-/blob/master/src/proto_014_PtKathma/lib_plugin/RPC.ml#L468) that can pause execution of Michelson at each code location (c.f. the ```mdb``` [traced interpreter](../src/mdb/mdb_traced_interpreter.ml)).

 TODO move to using the file backed mockup mode.